 Fujifilm X100S vs Leica M Typ 240

 The Fujifilm X100S and the Leica M (Typ 240) are two enthusiast cameras that were revealed to the public, respectively, in January 2013 and September 2012.
-The X100S is a fixed lens compact, while the M Typ 240 is a rangefinder-style mirrorless.
+The X100S is a fixed lens compact, while the M Typ 240 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X100S) and a full frame (M Typ 240) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.